The headphone amplifier that makes you hear music like you’re listening to a speaker sound system.

-You’ll probably have to select “Unknown Headphone” or “Unknown In-Ear” if you’re using in-ear headphones.
+You’ll probably have to select “Unknown Headphone” (ear cups) or “Unknown In-Ear” (earphones) if you’re using in-ear headphones.

 Creative will expand the selection with time, so more headphones are available.

-Nonetheless, the amplifier should work even with unknown headphones.
+Nonetheless, the external amplifier should work even with unknown headphones.

 How to save the settings to SXFI amp?

-Once you’re done changing setting in the SXFI app, you can then plug the amplifier in your smartphone, and the amp automatically uploads and saves the settings.
+Once you’re done changing setting in the SXFI app, you can then plug the amplifier in your Android device, and the amp automatically uploads and saves the settings.

 You’ll get the “Configuration Done!” message when finished.
 That’s it.
 You’re done with the setup.

 Now the only thing you have to do is play some music and turn it on.
 Enjoy magical soundstage.

 Help!
-My Super X-Fi amp doesn’t power on when connected to my smartphone?
+My Creative Super X-Fi amp doesn’t power on when connected to my smartphone?

-While the SXFI amp should work out of the box for most smartphones, some need additional setup.
+While the SXFI amp should work out of the box for most Android phones, some need additional setup.

 The problem seems to be something called “OTG.”

-Some smartphones don’t have it enabled automatically.
+Some Android phones don’t have it enabled automatically.
 What you can do is go to Android’s top menu where you control Wi-Fi, Bluetooth, Mobile Data and so on.

 Find were to edit/add new icons and add “OTG.”

-Once in the menu, enable “OTG” before plugging in the Super X-Fi amplifier.
+Once in the menu, enable “OTG” before plugging in the amplifier.